 Most teams run agile wrong.
 They use it as a task list, not a discipline.
 The real outcome is a team that can move fast and be held to account.
 Two-week sprints.
 Real retrospectives.
 Blockers surfaced early.
 That's the soundtrack.

 Jobs-To-Be-Done isn't a UX framework, it's a strategic one.
 When you understand the progress your customer is trying to make, you stop designing features and start designing outcomes.
 The interface is just the surface.
-The real design challenge is much deeper.

 Our content is founded on one guiding principle: where business, people, and technology meet.
 We deliver relevant insights and practical actions, just what you need, nothing unnecessary.
 Designed for busy individuals.